-Growing up my mother had Saturday morning scheduled as cleaning day.
+Growing up my mother had Saturday morning scheduled as a cleaning day.
 All of us were given chores that we had to get finished before we were allowed to do anything else that day.
-Honestly, it felt like by the time chores were completed there wasn’t any Saturday left.
+Honestly, it felt like by the time my chores were completed there wasn’t any Saturday left.

 When I worked, having a weekend cleaning day seemed like the only option.
-Now I have realized that is is much easier to do a little bit of cleaning every day then to have one giant no fun cleaning day every weekend.
+Now I have realized that is is much easier to do a little bit of cleaning every day than to have one giant no fun cleaning day every weekend.

-I went through and made a list of every chore that needs to be done.
+I went through and made a list of every chore that needed to be done.
 Then I assigned certain tasks or groups of tasks to a day of the week.
 For example on Mondays I do a cleaning of the kitchen and Tuesdays I clean the bathrooms.
 And so on.
 I do each task on the same day of the week, every week.

 By breaking the chores down, I am not overwhelmed by the work.
 I also know what I need to do every day.
 I don’t even have to look at my notepad to know that Fridays are for errands and grocery shopping.
 I’ve done it enough times that I just know I need to do it.

 After writing down my standard weekly schedule, I add in special chores to the schedule as needed.